MosesSupposes/Purescript-By-Example/text/chapter10.md

 Here, `Except` is a monad for handling exceptions in pure code, much like `Either`.
 We can convert a value in the `F` monad into a value in the `Either` monad by using the `runExcept` function.

-Most of the functions in the `purescript-foreign` and `purescript-foreign-generic` libraries return a value in the `F` monad, which means that we can use do notation and the applicative functor combinators to build typed values.
+Most of the functions in the `foreign` and `foreign-generic` libraries return a value in the `F` monad, which means that we can use do notation and the applicative functor combinators to build typed values.

 The `Decode` type class represents those types which can be obtained from untyped data.
 There are type class instances defined for the primitive types and arrays, and we can define our own instances as well.